 To give you a head start, we’ll cover some common marketing objectives and what they mean for a business.

 Increasing sales is a very common marketing objective.
 For marketers to prove that their efforts have paid off, they need to see a good return on investment (ROI).
 To do this, they’ll need to ensure that revenue from sales significantly exceeds any of their marketing costs.
 However, it’s not enough to just say the goal is to “increase sales.”

-These tactics can take a relatively “boring” offering and create excitement, bringing it to life yet again.
-The most well-known example of this is likely the famous “Got Milk?” campaign.
+These tactics can take a relatively “boring” offering and create excitement.
+A very most well-known example of this is famous “Got Milk?” campaign.
 Advertising agency Goodby Silverstein & Partners was able to take an everyday good and invigorate interest through celebrity endorsements a memorable slogan.

 For companies looking to establish themselves within their industries, a market share objective could be an excellent choice.
 These objectives aim to acquire market share – something especially difficult for emerging companies in popular industries.
 One of the most successful instances of a company looking to acquire market share would be Dollar Shave Club’s viral video.
 The video enabled the company to cut through the noise of an already-cluttered industry.
 Today, the monthly-razor club boasts more than 2 million subscribers.